itsnporg/YouTube-tutorials-code/CoolSearchBoxUsingHTMLAndCss/README.md

-# In this video we'll learn to create A cool looking landing page using pure HTML and CSS
+# In this video we'll learn to create A cool looking search box using pure HTML and CSS

 <strong> - we'll be using HTML and CSS only. </strong>